ronnakornRat/ronnakornRat/README.md

 ### Hi there 👋

+My name is Ronnakorn Rattanakornphan.
+You can use call me Ron.

+I'm an international student currently studying at Boston University in Electrical and Computer Engineering.\
+(but mostly computer)

+My interests are
+- Machine learning
+- AI
+- UI/UX

+Currently I'm looking into the interaction between human and computer.
+Specifically, how can we improve user experience in working with ML, especially when the user doesn't have background in programming or data science.

 <!--
 **ronnakornRat/ronnakornRat** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.